-union of heaven, earth, human
+union of heaven, earth, heart

 LUNA communicates within the Oteha Valley, relating a quietness and steadiness, in dialogue with the earth, the waters, the tall trees of the forest as well as the people of the surrounding buildings and structures.